-If you’ve been around narcissists for a long time your conditioning make you more susceptible, to abuse from other narcissistic people.
+If you’ve been around narcissists for a long time, your conditioning makes you more susceptible to abuse from other narcissistic people.

-They will drain your energy, your finances, your hopes and your dreams.
-They will destroy you any way they can.
-They will find any and all insecurities and they will rip them wide open one by one, then stand back and blame us for being over sensitive.
+They drain our energy, our finances, our hopes, our dreams, our health and our wealth.
+They destroy us in any way they can.
+They will find any and all insecurities, and they will rip them wide open one by one, then stand back and blame us for being over sensitive.

-They leave you living in a constant state of stress, fear, anxiety, depression, worry and so many more, believing we’re going crazy with little to no understanding as to why.
+They leave us living in a constant state of stress, fear, anxiety, depression, worry, and so many more, believing we’re going crazy with little to no understanding as to why.

 How do they manage such calculated manipulation of their targets?

-1. Most often they will come into your life like a whirlwind.
+1. Most often, narcissists will come into your life like a whirlwind.
 They love bomb.
-They idealise, they mirror all your likes all your dislikes, you believe you’ve met your soulmate when you’ve actually met your soul destroyer.
+They idealise, they mirror all your likes, all your dislikes, you believe you’ve met your soulmate when you’ve actually met your soul destroyer.
 The person you met did exist within yourself.
 They, however, we’re selling you an illusion that makes it hard to see reality.

-2. They will devalue you, invalidate everything about what you think and what you feel, put you down and insult you often, then they will make out it was a joke, only they’re the only one laughing.
+2. They will devalue you, invalidate everything about what you think and what you feel, put you down and insult you, then they will make out it was a joke, only they’re the only one laughing.
 They’ll claim you’re insecure or overreacting, so we question our reactions and not their actions.

-3. When confronted with their behaviour, they will play victim, blame shift, rage, provoke an argument, twist it into something completely different, silent treatment you, triangulate you, anything they can, so they take back control, leaving you feeling crazy, to blame and doing all you can to make it right.
+3. When confronted with their behaviour, they will play victim, blame shift, rage, provoke an argument, twist it into something completely different, they silent treatment you, triangulate you, anything they can, so they take back control, leaving us feeling crazy, to blame and doing all we can to make it right.

-4. They will blame you for everything and they take credit for all the good things.
+4. They will blame you for everything that goes wrong, and they take credit for all that goes right.

-5. Sometimes extremely nice, others extremely cruel.
+5. Sometimes they are incredibly nice, others extremely cruel.
 However, when they are cruel, they will push you into reacting then blame you for their cruelty, so you never know where you stand with them.

-6. Isolating you from as many friends and family as they can, so they have full control over you and your reality.
+6. Narcissists isolate you from as many friends and family as they can, so they have full control over you and your reality.
 Some make it impossible for you to work, taking your financial security, some take away all your hobbies.

-7. Discard with no closer to leave you thinking about them.
+7. They discard you with no closer to leaving you thinking about them.

-9. Slowly but surely break down each and every one of your boundaries, leaving you feeling worthless.
+9. Slowly but surely, narcissists break down each and every one of your boundaries, leaving you feeling worthless.

-10. Some may even resort to giving you sleep deprivation, pity plays to keep you up, some excuse to wake you up during the night, arguments so you go to bed not being able to sleep, ruminating about how you could do things definitely, spiralling into further depression and believing the problem is all you.
+10. Some may even resort to giving you sleep deprivation, and pity plays to keep you up, some form of excuse to wake you up during the night, arguments, so you go to bed not being able to sleep, ruminating about how you could do things definitely, spiralling into further depression and believing the problem is all you.

-They conditioned your subconscious to never feel good enough, never feel loveable.
+They condition your subconscious never to feel good enough, never to feel loveable.
 Never to feel happy.
 Unless they want you to feel these things, they withhold attention, affection and support, then just as you are at a breaking point, they’ll offer those intermittent reinforcements of play nice, To make you believe you are to blame.
-So even after the discard, you’re left devastated, then when it meets their need they can swoop back in to play the hero again, ready to take you down all over again.
+So even after the discard, you’re left devastated, then when it meets their need, they can swoop back in with the hoover to play the hero again, ready to take you down all over again.

-You can retrain your subconscious, you can recover.
+You can retrain your subconscious, and you can recover.

 1. Write down the things you are good at.